 + Do you offer discounts or scholarships?

 Yes!
-We offer military, pastor, and missionary discounts, as well as some limited scholarship opportunities.
+We offer military, pastor, and missionary discounts, as well as limited scholarship opportunities.

-Military discount: 15% off the camp fee to dependents of active-duty military personnel.
-Must present military I.D.
+Military discount: 15% off for dependents of active-duty military personnel (must show military ID).

 1. Your Name